tedmoore/schelp2/docs/Classes/Server.md

 | `position` | the position of the meter window, i.e. the singleton instance of [ServerMeter](../Classes/ServerMeter.md).
 (See [ServerMeter#-position](../Classes/ServerMeter.md#-position).)
 The default is ``nil``, and the scope window will appear near the bottom-left side of the display: left: 5; bottom: 277. |

 ### `plotTree`
-Plot the node/group tree in a graphical format, similar to [#-queryAllNodes](#-queryallnodes).
+Plot the node/group tree in a graphical format, similar to [queryAllNodes](#queryallnodes).
 This creates a singleton window containing [NodeTreeView](../Classes/NodeTreeView.md).
 > **Note:** To use multiple instances of [NodeTreeView](../Classes/NodeTreeView.md) per [Server](../Classes/Server.md) instance or workspace, refer to the [Examples in NodeTreeView Documentation](../Classes/NodeTreeView.md#examples).

-This method returns an instance of [NodeTreeView](../Classes/NodeTreeView.md), which can also be accessed via [#-nodeTreeView](#-nodetreeview) method.
+This method returns an instance of [NodeTreeView](../Classes/NodeTreeView.md), which can also be accessed via [nodeTreeView](#nodetreeview) method.
 Before version 3.14, this method returned an instance of the Server itself.
 ```supercollider
 // start the SuperCollider server:
 s.boot;